RocketCommunicationsInc/astro-uxds/_content/patterns/classification-markings.md

 ### Classification Authority Block

 Since the information included on each page of an application can have classified items from many different sources and may dynamically change in many circumstances, we believe that a Classification Authority Block is **not relevant** to these UI designs.
-Therefore, according to regulations, a Dynamic Document Warning should be applied on every page, but we have not found that to be true in implementation.
+Therefore, according to regulations, a Dynamic Document Warning should be applied on every page, but the research has not found that to be true in implementation.
 We suggest to either **ask for an exception to the warning rule** to remove this block and warning altogether from the application’s UI or ask to be able to place the warning on a single landing, home page, or general acknowledgement pop ups to avoid having to use a large chunk of space on every page for the same warning.

 ## Remaining Questions